Quick Kick (G.I. Joe): Profile

-His real name is MacArthur S. Ito, and his rank is that of Corporal E-4.
+His real name is MacArthur S. Ito, and his rank is that of Corporal.
 Quick Kick was born in Los Angeles, California.

 Quick Kick's Japanese father and Korean mother owned a grocery store in Watts.
 He found difficulty being accepted by either the Japanese or Korean community because of his mixed heritage.
 Quick Kick also has a passion for basketball, but was always turned down because of his height.
 Therefore, he turned to martial arts, and has earned black belts in Tae Kwon Do, Goju Ryu Karate, Southern Praying Mantis Kung-Fu, Tai Chi Sword, Zen Sword, and Wing-Chun fighting arts.
 He later worked in Hollywood as a stuntman, where the U.S. Army noticed his skills and recruited him for the elite Rangers.
 After the Army, he went on to join the G.I.
 Joe Team.
 Quick Kick is also a qualified expert with all NATO and Warsaw Pact small arms.